melvintivane/typescript-getting-started/README.md

 The `any` type is used when the exact type is not known.

 - `let testAny: any;`: Example of a variable with type `any`.

+## Functions

+Functions can have strict types for arguments and returns.

+- `let sayHi = (): void => { console.log("Hi, welcome!"); }`: Example of a non-return function.
+- `let functionReturnString = (): string => { return "Hello"; }`: Function that returns a string.
+- `let multiple = (number: number): number => { return number * 2; }`: Function that accepts and returns numbers.

+## Type Aliases

+Type aliases allow you to create custom names for types.

+- `type UserType = { username: string; age: number; phone: string; }`: Example of a type alias.

+## Interfaces

+Interfaces define the structure of objects.

+- `interface IUser { username: string; email: string; age: number; }`: Example of an interface.
+- `interface IEmployee extends IUser { employeeId: number; }`: Interface inheritance.

+## Generics

+Generics allow you to create types that can be reused with different types.

+- `interface IPostBetter<T> { id: number; title: string; desc: string; extra: T[] }`: Example of a generic interface.

+## Usage

+This example code demonstrates basic TypeScript concepts.
+Use it as a reference to understand how to work with types, functions, objects, and more in TypeScript.

+## Contribution

+Feel free to contribute improvements, bug fixes or add more examples.
+Open an issue or submit a pull request with your changes.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.